The Queensborough Community College

-Students in the QCC astronomy course (PH110 Principles of Astronomy and Space) attend at least one night observation session there during the semester.
+Students in the QCC Astronomy course (PH-112 Space, Astronomy & Our Universe Laboratory) attend at least one night observation session there during the semester.
 Their guests and other QCC students and faculty/staff are welcome on a space-available basis.
 Continuing Education offers stargazing for the Community periodically.

 The QCC Observatory was built with a combination of funds.
 Students and members of the Queens community started the funding.
 Dr. Dinah L. Moché, professor of physics, received a major grant from the National Science Foundation to complete the funding and to set up a national model program in Astronomy at QCC.
 The first telescope, a 12-inch Cassegrain, was contributed by one of our QCC students, Harry Schneider.
 The QCC Observatory was opened in 1979.